MorevM/stylelint-plugin/src/rules/no-selectors-in-at-rules/no-selectors-in-at-rules.docs.md

 By default, this rule disallows placing selectors inside any block-level at-rule (except for SASS control structures - for example, content inside `@if` or `@else` blocks is not checked, as well as `@mixin`, `@function`, etc.).

-The rule does not differentiate between CSS at-rules and SASS mixins - both are treated as equally invalid:
+The rule treats CSS at-rules and SASS mixins equally — both are considered invalid containers for selector blocks unless explicitly ignored.

 ```scss
 @media (max-width: 480px) {